emir91/Sports-Gallery/README.md

 # Sports-Gallery
-Gallery with images of some sports disciplines
+Gallery with images of some sports disciplines with JavaScript effects.